 - Cherry tomatoes: Juicy, acidic tomatoes sliced in half.
 I find it easier than cutting up larger heirlooms or Roma tomatoes, but you can use what you have.

 - Sliced cucumber: English cucumbers have fewer seeds.
 I keep the skin on for extra fiber, but peeling them is definitely an option.
+Try this with Persian cucumbers too!
+They are a little bit smaller.

 - Sliced red onion: Adds a sweet, mildly pungent, crispy element that adds a ton of flavor to the salad.